 - If your pet is ill, do not prolong aromatherapy treatment but seek the advice of a holistic veterinarian

-Diffusing pure essential oils to scent and purify the home and gain their medicinal benefits is, without doubt, the most popular method of use.
-It has been enjoyed for decades by families, including their pets.
+Diffusing pure essential oils to scent and purify the home with beautiful aromas whilst gaining their medicinal benefits is without a doubt, the most popular method of use, and has been enjoyed for decades by families, including their pets.
 Remember, diffusing essential oils is not to be confused with using essential oils topically on ourselves and our pets.
 Different rules apply.

-If you diffuse essential oils on a regular basis by all means continue to do so.
-Although pets cannot tell us what they think or how they feel about the lifestyle choices we make, They will let us know if they don’t like our choice or if it affects them adversely, especially dogs!
-They literally move away or leave the room if the smell is not to their liking.
+If you diffuse essential oils on a regular basis, by all means continue to do so.
+Although pets cannot tell us what they think or how they feel about the lifestyle choices we make, they will let us know if they don’t like our choices or if it affects them adversely, especially dogs!
+Note that they quite literally move away or leave the room if the smell is not to their liking.

-If you notice your pet disappears when you diffuse a particular oil blend, then start by lowering the dose.
-If that doesn’t help, then cease use for a period of time or call your aromatherapy supplier to get expert advice.
+However, if you do notice that your pet disappears when you diffuse a particular oil blend, then start by lowering the dose.
+If that doesn’t help, then cease use for a period of time or call your aromatherapy supplier to get some expert advice.
 In most cases, our pets love pure essential oils as much as we do and respond accordingly to their properties.
+In fact, using essential oils for dog anxiety is becoming a popular remedy for pet owners, with lavender, roman chamomile and geranium working to calm and soothe.
 I am privileged to keep company with Hugo, the most gorgeous mini-poodle on earth, and he has grown up thriving on essential oils.

 HOW TO APPLY ESSENTIAL OILS TOPICALLY: